-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. \boxtimes
+If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, check the following box. ⊠

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act of 1933, check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act of 1933, check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering. \Box

-If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act of 1933, check the following box and list the Securities Act of 1933 registration statement number of the earlier effective registration statement for the same offering. \Box

-Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 of the Securities Act of 1933.

-Large Accelerated filer \Box Accelerated filer \Box Non-accelerated filer \boxtimes

-Smaller reporting company \boxtimes Emerging growth company \boxtimes

-If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 7(a)(2)(B) of the Securities Act of 1933.

-The Registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment which specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the registration statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities for an offering pursuant to Rule 462(b) under the Securities for an offering box and list the Securities Act of 1933 registration statement number of the earlier effective the same offering. \Box If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act of 1933, and list the Securities Act of 1933 registration statement number of the earlier effective registration offering. □ If this Form is a post-effective amendment filed pursuant to Rule 462(d) under the Securities Act of 1933, and list the Securities Act of 1933 registration statement number of the earlier effective registration offering. □ Indicate by check mark whether the registrant is an emerging growth company as defined in Rule 405 1933. of the Securities Act of eporting company ⊠ growth company ⊠ If an emerging growth company that prepares its financial statements in accordance with U.S. GAAP, indiregistrant has elected not to use the extended transition period for complying with any new or revistandards provided pursuant to Section $7(a)(2)(B)$ of the Securities Act of 1933. \square • The Registrant hereby amends this registration statement on such date or dates as may be necessadate until the Registrant shall file a further amendment which specifically states that this regist thereafter become effective in accordance with Section 8(a) of the Securities Act of 1933 or until the shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine the said Section 8(a), may determine the said Section 8(a). stration statement shall e registration statement